Sky-Ear: An Unmanned Aerial Vehicle-Enabled Victim Sound Detection and Localization System: Introduction

-\begin{itemize}[leftmargin=*,align=left] \item An Unmanned Aerial Vehicle-Enabled Victim Sound Detection and Localization System (Sky-Ear) is designed to achieve efficient acoustic sensing and sound detection for SAR.
+To mitigate the computational burden of multi-channel audio processing while maintaining effective victim sound detection, we propose an energy-efficient two-stage audio processing method.
+Unlike existing sound event detection methods that rely on continuously turned on microphone arrays, Sky-Ear divides acoustic inspection and localization into two stages.
+In our method, the single-channel-based Sentinel stage is responsible for continuous listening and anomaly detection.
+Once an anomaly is detected, i.e., the suspected victim's sound, the multi-channel-based Responder stage is triggered for accurate localization.
+Along the UAV's flight trajectory, multiple two-stage observations are performed for continuous localization with improved precision.
+The main contributions of this paper are summarized below: \begin{itemize}[leftmargin=*,align=left] \item An Unmanned Aerial Vehicle-Enabled Victim Sound Detection and Localization System (Sky-Ear) is designed to achieve efficient acoustic sensing and sound detection for SAR.
 Based on a circular-shaped microphone array, two-stage (Sentinel and Responder) audio processing is developed for energy-efficient and reliable sound detection.
 For improved precision, a continuous localization is used by optimizing detected directions from multiple observations. \item A Masking autoencoder (MAE)-based sound detection method is designed in the Sentinel stage.
 MAE processes the audio's Mel-spectrogram to accurately analyze frequency-time acoustic features.
 The suspected victim's sound is detected as an anomaly by comparing the recorded audio with a learned noise from MAE.
-Multiple MAE models are trained to adapt varying noise for different SAR scenarios. \item Extensive simulation experiments are conducted to validate the system's performance in terms of victim detection and localization.
+Multiple MAE models are trained to adapt to varying noise for different SAR scenarios. \item Extensive simulation experiments are conducted to validate the system's performance in terms of victim detection and localization.
 The comprehensive audio datasets of environmental background noises, drone propeller noises, and victim sounds are created to fine-tune and verify the performance of MAE in different SAR scenarios.
 The effectiveness of the continuous localization is validated by obtaining the improved localization via multiple observations. \end{itemize}